 For undergraduate students: contact Student Accessibility Services to initiate the accommodation process.

-Regarding apprenticeship accommodation, the process of applying for admission to a graduate program or for assistantships (e.g., ASL interpreter, accessible building location), requires contacting the Student Accessibility Services Office.
-For ensuring success in an assistantship to which you have been appointed, contact:
+For graduate students: Regarding apprenticeship accommodation, the process of applying for admission to a graduate program or for assistantships (e.g., ASL interpreter, accessible building location), requires contacting the Student Accessibility Services Office.

 At present, the forms that must be completed for an assistantship accommodation are the same as those required for an employee workplace accommodation (Disability Accommodation Request and Documentation of Disability).
 The forms can be found at: https://www.hr.iastate.edu/Forms/workplace-health---safety